 YOUTH & FAMILY SERVICES

 .
-The interactive service allows even our youngest participants to experience the joy of Shabbat in a warm, welcoming setting.
+This interactive service allows even our youngest community members to experience the joy of Shabbat in a warm and welcoming setting.
 Families will also learn some of the basic rituals they can use to enhance their own Shabbat and other holiday observances at home.
-All PJ Shabbat services are followed by a community dinner hosted by one of the CBS Family Preschool
+After the brief PJ Shabbat service, we share a delicious, vegetarian community dinner hosted by one of the CBS Family Preschool

 classes and catered by a local restaurant.

-Services are held at 9 a.m. in the Gronowski Family Chapel, and take place every Shabbat morning that our Shabbat School
+Services are held at 9 a.m. in the Gronowski Family Chapel, and occur on every Shabbat morning that our Shabbat School

 for specific dates.